Georges Bizimana

-Georges Bizimana, (born 12 March 1965) is a Burundian Roman Catholic prelate.
+Georges Bizimana (born 12 March 1965) is a Burundian Roman Catholic prelate.
 He is the Bishop of the Roman Catholic Diocese of Ngozi, Burundi since 2019.
 He was appointed bishop on 7 December 2013 by Pope Francis.
 He served as Coadjutor Bishop of the diocese of Bubanza in Burundi from 7 December 2013 until 17 December 2019.
 He was appointed as the Ordinary at Ngozi on 17 December 2019.
 He was installed there on 25 January 2020.
-He contemporaneously serves as Apostolic Administrator of the Diocese of Ngozi, Burundi since 1 April 2023.
+He contemporaneously served as Apostolic Administrator of the Diocese of Bubanza, Burundi from 1 April 2023 until 5 April 2025.

 Early years and education

 He was born on 12 March 1965 in Buraniro, Ngozi Province, Diocese of Ngozi, in northern Burundi.
 He studied philosophy and theology before he was ordained a priest in 1994.
 He lholds a Doctorate in Moral Theology from the Alphonsian Academy in Rome.

 Priest

 On 20 August 1994 he was ordained a priest of the Diocese of Ngozi in Burundi.
 He served in that capacity until 7 December 2013.

 As a priest, he held various positions inside and outside his diocese including as: